LagoLunatic/dsvrandom/README.txt

 Enemy Locations: Randomizes which non-boss enemies appear where.
 Enemy Drops: Randomizes the items, souls, and glyphs dropped by non-boss enemies, as well as their drop chances.
 Boss Souls: Randomizes the souls dropped by bosses as well as Wallman's glyph (DoS/OoE only).
+Item Stats/Behavior: Randomizes item stats and how weapons behave.
+Skill Stats/Behavior: Randomizes skill stats and how skills behave.
+Shop Items: Randomizes what items are for sale in the shop.
+Wooden Chest Items: Randomizes the pool of items for wooden chests in each area (OoE only).

 There are also some buggy, experimental options:
 Players: Randomizes player graphics and movement stats.